Information on dangerous wild animals, and how to apply for a licence to keep them

 How to apply

-Please complete our application form, and send in with the appropriate fee (please see our animal welfare licensing fee document).
+Please complete our application form, and send to us with the fee of £276.00.

 You may need planning permission for keeping the animal(s).
 Please see our planning pages, or contact our Customer Information Centre on 01553 616200 to discuss whether permission will be needed.
 We cannot accept an application unless any relevant planning permission has been granted.